 Debris is more highly concentrated around major cities, suggesting local sources.
 Human deposition is the most important factor in determining how much debris can be found at a site.
 Water flow (e.g. storm water) and wind contribute to the transport of debris towards marine ecosystems.

 Effect on marine wildlife populations

 Around the world, nearly half of all seabird species are likely to ingest debris.
-Birds eat everything from balloons to glow sticks, industrial plastic pellets, hard bits of plastic, foam, metal hooks and fishing line.
+Balloons are considered to be the biggest plastic killer of seabirds.
+Birds also eat everything from glow sticks, industrial plastic pellets, hard bits of plastic, foam, metal hooks and fishing line.